jmc1241/jmc1241.github.io/_pages/cv.md

 ### Undergraduate Research Publications

 **Statistical Analysis for Applications of Federated Machine Learning using House Plants** - John Lacourse (Ph.D) & Shaad Mahmud (Ph.D) - UNH -  May 2024 - [Link Here](https://media-gallery.unh.edu/media_submission/1527/?added__year=2024&conference=2&event=4&department=43)
-- Designed a federated learning (FL) framework to support federated learning based on cross-silo, cross-device, and other architectures
+- Designed a federated machine learning (Fed-ML) framework to support federated learning based on cross-silo, cross-device, and other architectures
-- Designed a FL infrastructure architecture to support IoT sensor nodes asynchronously
+- Designed a Fed-ML infrastructure architecture to support IoT sensor nodes asynchronously
 - Designed a sensor node system that operates 10+ sensors in real time while operating an AI model that predicts plant health
 - Designed a set of AI models that use deep learning and GAN to model plant health
 - Utilized machine learning models to classify and cluster different states of a houseplant